 Although if you fancy an ice cream, forget about the cone, here they’ll serve it to you in a glass.
 Did you know that the first ice creams of the city were born right here?
 The first one they made was almond ice cream, you can see the pump they used.

 Talking about typical sweet things & their creators.
 Mr. Miquel de Sa Calatrava was an adorable baker from Palma who made the best cremadillos & ensaimadas of the city in his 500 year old oven, when you’d ask him about his secret he’d say “paz y ciencia, paciencia”, peace and science, patience.
 We are very lucky to be able to enjoy his “sweet” legacy from the hands of his sons in La vida dolça, that you MUST visit to savour this wonderful creations made with the very own Señor Miguel’s recipes.

-Another wonder that I never get tired of looking at is the Águila building, built in 1908, it is very near Plaza Mayor, square that gets filled with life and flea markets depending on the season of the year.
+Another wonder that I never get tired of looking at is the Águila building, built in 1908, it is very near Plaza Mayor, which in the old days was the headquarters of the Inquisition, they called it the Black House, in 1813 they built the square and many little shops established there (slowly they moved to the Olivar Market) now there are mini markets depending on the time of the year, like Christmas.

 If you like modernist architecture this is your post, a mixture of medieval and modernist.
 Palma has various fabulous ones that’ll leave you open-mouthed, to me is the most stunning one is the Grand Hotel, which stands before the Principal Theatre since 1903.

 Turn around and the Forn des Teatre (also Fornet de la Soca) stands there looking really cute as well as offering you some typical delights.